alexkrauss/scouts-ai-experiment/src/main/java/name/alexkrauss/scouts/application/ports/persistence/architecture-persistence.md

 All repositories use optimistic locking, using the version field.

 When a locking error occurs, an OptimisticLockingFailureException is thrown, which is the Spring default.

-This exception should also be documented in the javadoc of the repository method.
+This exception should be documented in the javadoc of the repository method.

 ## Other errors